Fifty-six percent of Massachusetts real estate professionals think that home prices will decrease over the next six months

-Last month, HomeGain,one of the first companies to provide free online instant home valuations, released the third quarter results of our nationwide survey of over 1,100 HomeGain current and former members and 2,600 homeowners.
-Our survey asked their opinions on home values and what they thought of President Obama’s performance as President.
-On this blog we published the 3rd quarter 2010 national results as well as the complete 3rd quarter 2010 regional results, including commentary from real estate agents and brokers.
+Last month, HomeGain,one of the first companies to provide free instant home valuations online, released the results of our third quarter 2011 nationwide home values survey of over 500 HomeGain current and former members and 2,200 home owners.
+The survey asked their opinions on home prices and what they thought of President Obama’s performance as President.
+On this real estate blog we published the 3rd quarter 2011 national results as well as the complete 3rd quarter 2011 regional results, including commentary from real estate agents and brokers.

-Today we are releasing the Massachusetts home prices survey data.
+Today we are releasing the Massachusetts home prices survey.

-Set forth below is the third quarter 2010 real estate professional and homeowner Massachusetts home values survey data along with the 2nd quarter 2009 and 2010 real estate professional survey data along with the third quarter 2010 national home prices survey data.
-Click on each question to see complete results:
+Set forth below is the third quarter 2011 real estate professional and home owner Massachusetts home prices survey data along with the second quarter 2011 real estate professional survey data and the third quarter 2010 national home prices survey data: (click on each question to see complete results):